 As of July 1, 2019 WIC income guidelines have increased.
 If you are a pregnant woman, have a child under the age of 5 years or an infant, you may apply to receive supplemental food from the WIC program.
 Please call

 544-8798 for more information or to apply.
 WIC is a supplemental food program funded by the U.S. Department of Agriculture.

 Click on the word "Guidelines" above for the income eligibility guidelines.

-We have added a page to our website!
-Click on the "more" tab across the top to visit our "Health Highlights" page and see interesting health info from the news and important facts regarding new health legislations!
+We have added pages to our website!
+Click on the "more" tab across the top to visit our "Health Highlights" or "Upcoming Events" page for more information.

 Crawford County Social Services and Mental Health Resources